Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Introduction

-However, determining a generating set for $I_{M}$ remains to be a challenging task.
-Existing algorithms for computing these generators are characterized by high complexity, thus restricting their applicability to small matroids.
+Determining a generating set for a general matroid ideal $I_{M}$, up to radical, remains a challenging task.
+Existing algorithms for computing these generators have high complexity, thus restricting their applicability to very small matroids.
 This difficulty emerges from the saturation step involved in the process, see e.g.~\cite{white2017geometric, sturmfels1989matroid, Stu4, sitharam2017handbook}.
 Additionally, Gr\"obner basis techniques also become extremely difficult when the matroid does not belong to a particularly well-behaved family.
-Due to the difficulty involved in calculating a generating set for $I_M$, considerable effort has been focused on producing specific polynomials within this ideal, even if a complete generating set is not achieved, especially for certain classes of matroids, see e.g.~\cite{sidman2021geometric,white2017geometric, sturmfels1989matroid, Stu4, sitharam2017handbook}.
-In this work, we compute a finite set of defining equations for matroid varieties associated with forest point-line configurations and construct polynomials in the ideal of matroid varieties for specific families called weak nilpotent matroids.
+Due to the difficulty involved in calculating a generating set, up to radical, for $I_M$, considerable effort has been focused on producing specific polynomials within this ideal, even if a complete generating set is not achieved, especially for certain classes of matroids; see e.g.~\cite{sturmfels1989matroid,sidman2021geometric,white2017geometric, sturmfels1989matroid, Stu4, sitharam2017handbook}.
+In this work, we compute a finite generating set, up to radical, for the matroid ideals of forest configurations and construct polynomials within the matroid ideals of nilpotent matroids.

-{\bf Our contributions.} We now summarize the main results of this paper.
-In Section~\ref{hñ}, we show that addressing the main questions of realizability, analyzing irreducibility, and finding the defining equations of $I_{M,d}$ (for a matroid $M$ and $d\geq \rank(M)$, as in Definition~\ref{IM}) can be effectively reduced to the case where $d=\rank(M)$.
-In Section~\ref{sec 4}, we define \textit{nilpotent matroids}, which generalize the concept of forest point-line configurations to higher dimensions, see Definition~\ref{forest}.